SEO Trends You Should Take Very Seriously in the Coming Year

 And many other of our SEO experts agree with Muller.
 This includes Andrew Dennis, Content Marketing Specialist, Page One Power.

 “Google is already showing you which results it thinks serve users’ intent, use this data for your own strategy,” Dennis said.
-“For me, SERP analysis will be an important practice not just in 2021, but moving forward as search intents change and Google continues to become more sophisticated to keep up.”
+“For me, SERP analysis will be an important practice not just in 2021, but moving forward as search intentions change and Google continues to become more sophisticated to keep up.”

 It’s clear to Marie Haynes, CEO, Marie Haynes Consulting Inc., that if you want to win at SEO in 2021, you’ll need to do a stellar job of providing information to users.